per2jensen/dar-backup/README.md

   - Have a look at config file in conf/, and tweak it to your needs
   - Then create a backup definition in backups.d/, using the "dar-backup" file as your starting point.
+    - don't use "_" in the backup definition name.
+This char is searched for to figure out a backup definition name from an archive name

 # <a id="script-features"> Script features